uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-gui.md

 ### FileZilla
 You can download FileZilla from the vendor website at https://filezilla-project.org.

 Make sure to download the FileZilla client, *not* the FileZilla server.
 Once the installation is complete, you will need to create a CARC profile on the client.
-You can do so by going to the Site-Manager and clicking on "New site":
+You can do so by going to the Site Manager and clicking on "New site":

 ![Filezilla access set up](/images/hpc-file-transfer-gfx/fz-snip1.png)